 Lucky you if you’re in Hong Kong during Chinese New Year, the city’s biggest and most colourful festival!
 It is impossible to not be caught up in the energy as you squeeze into crowded temples to pray for good fortune, browse festive markets selling auspicious foods and blooms and photograph the shock-red lanterns that adorn the city.

-Most government offices, banks and public utilities will be closed for the Chinese New Year public holidays in Hong Kong.
+Banks and some public utilities will be closed for the Chinese New Year public holidays in Hong Kong.
+Street markets and stalls will usually close as well.
 However, most shops and restaurants in the busiest districts will remain open.
 Some shopping malls may even extend their service hours.
 Major attractions, theme parks and public transport will operate as usual.
-Street markets and stalls will usually close on the first and second day of the Chinese New Year (5–6 February 2019) and resume business from the third day (7 February 2019).